 Guide for LVDT position sensors

 The measured value acquisition is contactless.
-Our portfolio contains exclusively LVDT displacement transducers.
-For the sake of completeness we distinguish between two types of inductive displacement sensors:
+Our range includes only LVDT displacement transducers.
+For the sake of completeness, we distinguish between two types of inductive displacement sensors:

 Half bridge circuit